Children at nursery, school or learning at home can all enjoy participating in the Wildlife Trust’s 30 Days Wild challenge.

 You can add colours and sizes – how many red flowers?

-Digby’s Busy Day Activity Pack has more suggestions and free bee lolly stick puppets too!
+Digby’s Bee Activity Pack has more suggestions and free bee lolly stick puppets too!

 Two little speckled frogs

 Nursery rhymes and action rhymes are a great way to introduce rhyme to young children.